Major General Wallace F. Randolph (ship)

 USAMP Major General Wallace F. Randolph, sometimes also known as MG Wallace F. Randolph, was a 188.2 ft mine planter built by the Marietta Manufacturing Company, and delivered to the United States Army Mine Planter Service in 1942.
 The ship was transferred to the U.S. Navy in 1951, placed directly into the Atlantic Reserve Fleet without being commissioned classed as the auxiliary minelayer ACM-15, then reclassified minelayer, auxiliary (MMA) and named MMA-15, and finally given the name Nausett without any active naval service.
 After being stricken from the Naval Vessel Register, the ship was transferred to different owners, and eventually was scuttled off the coast of Florida as an artificial reef and fish aggregating device.
 The site is currently known as the Thunderbolt Wreck, and is considered to be an excellent and challenging dive site for advanced divers.

 Army history

 USAMP Major General Wallace F. Randolph was built by Marietta Manufacturing Company in Point Pleasant, West Virginia, and launched on 2 June 1942.
 She was one of 16 Army mine planters built in 1942 and 1943 for the U.S. Army Coast Artillery Corps, Mine Planter Service.
-This was the second Army Mine Planter to take the name, the first being of the 1919 mine planter construction.
+This was the second Army Mine Planter to take the name of Major General Wallace F. Randolph, the first Chief of Artillery for the United States Army; the first being of the 1919 mine planter construction.
 (The first General W. P. Randolph became the United States Lighthouse Service vessel Lupine.)